 Kathleen is a Registered Nurse (Massachusetts) and is licensed in Health Assisting, School Nurse, Cooperative Education, and as a Supervisor Director.
 Kathleen holds a Bachelor of Science in Nursing from Curry College along with a Master of Science in Nursing/Nursing Education from Salem State University.
 Kathleen is a member of the Massachusetts Association of Vocational Administrators (MAVA) and a Leadership I graduate.

-Essex Technical High School is an inclusive school where diversities of all types, including learning differences, are respected and embraced.
+Essex North Shore Agricultural & Technical School is an inclusive school where diversities of all types, including learning differences, are respected and embraced.
 We recognize that all students have individual learning needs.
 Our instruction is designed to provide all learners with access to our curricula.
 Our District Curriculum Accommodation Plan (DCAP) describes accommodations that are available for all students.

 Grade 9 Career Discovery & Exploratory Program: